-- In a year where there are redemptions and exceptional circumstances, the redeeming investor's net capital gains (green box) comprises two amounts: the capital gain attributed to them and the capital gain on disposal of the units.
-The capital gain on the disposal of the investor's units in the fund is reduced by the capital gain attributed to them. - The fund's distribution (orange box) is lower in the year where there are redemptions made and exceptional circumstances.
-This is because the capital gains are attributed to redeeming investors. - The unit price for continuing investors (pink box) does not decrease as much in the year where there are redemptions made and exceptional circumstances.
+- In a year where there are redemptions made in exceptional circumstances the redeeming investor's net capital gains (green box) comprises two amounts: the capital gain attributed to them and the capital gain on disposal of the units.
+The capital gain on the disposal of the investor's units in the fund is reduced by the capital gain attributed to them. - The fund's distribution (orange box) is lower in the year where there are redemptions made in exceptional circumstances.
+This is because the capital gains are attributed to redeeming investors. - The unit price for a continuing investor (pink box) does not decrease as much in the year where there are redemptions made in exceptional circumstances.
 This is because the fund doesn't make a cash distribution to investors of the capital gains attributed to the redeeming investor.